natalieagus/50002-2022/_notes/5_sequentiallogic.md

 >
 >Then after some time, we supply valid low voltage at G. Hopefully at Q now we have the value that was supplied at D when G was high *without having to hold D's value(s) as they were*.
 >
->If we put many of these devices in parallel, we can have a fixed N-bit output that is "remembered" by the device without having to always supply these combination of values at the input ports D. We can then use the output of these memory devices as an input to the combinational logic device for at least as long as its $t_{pd}$ (to finish computation). *Hopefully, we then don't have to worry about unreliable external input anymore.*
+>If we put many of these devices in parallel, we can have a fixed N-bit output that is "remembered" by the device without having to always supply these combination of values at the input ports D. We can then use the output of these memory devices as an input to the combinational logic device for at least as long as its $$t_{pd}$$ (to finish computation). *Hopefully, we then don't have to worry about unreliable external input anymore.*

 The figure below illustrates an example of 4-bit input and corresponding 4-bit output.
 Each of the device drawn as a rectangle (with the ">" symbol at its lower left corner) is called a **Flip-Flop** (see later section).
 They are made up of D-latches.